Should I buy a house in 2024?

 Should I buy a house now or wait until 2025?

-Whether you should buy a house in 2024 or wait until next year depends on your own finances, current living situation and goals - but in general right now there is a window of opportunity for buyers.
-Even if house prices do increase this year, they aren’t likely to go up by much.
+Whether you should buy a house now or wait until 2025 depends on your own finances, current living situation and goals - but in general right now there is a window of opportunity for buyers.
+Even if house prices continue to increase this year, they aren’t likely to go up by much.
 Although there is pent-up demand due to buyers holding off until this year to buy, supply is still outstripping demand.
-The number of new houses coming to market is 15% higher than this time in 2023, outpacing the 5% increase in demand.
+The number of new houses coming to market is 16% higher than a year ago.
 This means buyers looking to purchase in 2024 are in a strong position to negotiate on price, and take more time to choose a home that’s right for them.

 When deciding if you should buy a house now, here are a few things to consider: